zxphyrx/highway/app/views/guides/corexy.md

 I personally love the Klicky probe.
 The way it works is it's a tiny micro switch with a dock at the back of the printer.
 The printhead moves back to the dock and picks it up with magnets, which also convey the voltage + and - (for an LED) and signal for button presses.
 The micro switch sticks out from the printhead and acts as a Z-probe and as the Z-limit switch.
 The printhead then docks the Klicky, so that the nozzle isn't blocked anymore, and goes on to printing.
 It's only 7 bucks as compared to the BLTouch's $30-$40 price mark, making it pretty great for its price.
 I was able to mount it quite discreetly on the printhead and made a cute lil dock for it at the back of the printer.

 The reason a lot of people choose BLTouch instead is that it's plug and play with most mainboards, unlike the Klicky which needs some fancy wiring, and instead of having to dock it, you just fasten it to the printhead and it automatically pushes out a little probing stick every time you need to probe.
 It's very very handy, but beware: knockoffs abound.
 If you get a BLTouch, you _must_ get one that says "BLTouch" on the side.
 Not "3DTouch," "BLTouch"!!
 People have done tests, and 3DTouches are the least accurate, most worthless probes you can buy.
 The list of authorized sellers and legitimate BLTouches is at their website, [https://antclabs.com/](https://antclabs.com/).
+I almost fell for a 3DTouch, and it cost me a lot of design work when I realized they were so bad.

 In my own CoreXY design, I failed to put two 5015 blower fans for the part cooling.
 This rookie mistake is costing me now, due to a lack of cooling with dual 4010 blowers.
+I'll still be able to print PETG well, but PLA may suffer.
 Dual 5015s are more than enough for any printer.

 The hotend is a crucial component, and you should dedicate much time to researching one.
 One of the most common is an E3D V6 clone (the original is too expensive and the clones are just as good), which is capable of a flow rate of up to 15mm<sup>3</sup>/s.
 This equates to approximately 180mm/s printing speed with 0.4mm width and 0.2mm layer height, or 120mm/s with 0.6mm line width and 0.2mm layer height.
 ```